tempest2023/ConciseMarkDownBlog/README.md

 ### Update Blogs

-1. Write some blogs by MarkDown, clear up the links in the entry file (also markdown documents).
+1. Update some contents by MarkDown, clear up the links and media.

 2.  ```shell
     git add .
     git commit -m 'some msg'
     git push
     ```
-3. If you already setup your Github Pages, it will automatically run Github Actions to build this project and deploy it on `gh-pages` branchs.
-It will cost 3-5 mins, and then you can check the updates.
+3. If you already set up your Github Pages, you don't need to do anything, it will automatically run Github Actions to build this project and deploy it on `gh-pages` branchs.
+It will cost 3-5 mins, and then you can check the updates online and share it to your friends.

-By this way, I can update my blogs by markdown and use Github Repository to update, deploy and manage.
+By this way, I can maintain my own Website & Blogs by MarkDown and Github.

 ## 👨‍💻 Editor